digitalwave/msc_pyparser/README.md

 * SecComponentSignature
 * SecMarker

-There are two types of dictionary:
+There are two types of dictionary objects:

 ```
 {